barelyhuman/showcase/README.md

 # ShowCase

-I visit various websites to find out inspiration for ideas based on things that people have built and it's a task to visit 4-5 different websites for the content so I planned to getting it all in one place.
+I visit various websites to look for inspiration for ideas and inspiration for things I'd like to build and it's kind of a task in itself to have to go through various websites for it , so a small website that pulls data for a few of the sites I use.